Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 Categories of Workers Eligible for E-Shram Card

-Below is a detailed list of eligible worker categories:
+The E-Shram scheme covers a wide range of occupations.
+Below is a detailed breakdown of eligible worker categories.

 • Masons